scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

   - `Timestamp` + (1 + `ExpTime`) * (86400/256)

-- `ConsIngress`, `ConsEgress`: The 16-bits ingress/egress interface IDs in construction direction, that is, the direction of beaconing.
+- `ConsIngress`, `ConsEgress`: The 16-bits ingress/egress Interface IDs in construction direction, that is, the direction of beaconing.
 - `MAC`: The 6-byte Message Authentication Code to authenticate the Hop Field.
 For details on how this MAC is calculated, see [](#hf-mac-overview).

 The Ingress Router (respectively Egress Router) is the router owning the Ingress interface (respectively, Egress interface) when the packet is traveling in the *construction direction* of the path segment (i.e. the direction of beaconing).
 When the packet is traveling in the opposite direction, the meanings are reversed.